mjcanon4/TTS-TWITTER/README.md

 # TTS-TWITTER
-This is the code for the fake twitter app for my bootcamp
+This is the code for the fake twitter app

 // Michael if you are reading this you need to deploy